codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/cron-triggers.md

 Trigger event: "cron:codefresh:codefresh:0 */20 * * * *:hello-once-in-20-min:107e9db97062" was successfully created.
 ```

-When creating a `cron`` trigger-event`, it is possible to specify a short text message, that will be passed to linked pipelines, every time the specified `cron` timer is triggered.
+When creating a `cron trigger-event`, it is possible to specify a short text message, that will be passed to linked pipelines, every time the specified `cron` timer is triggered.

-Visit [this page](https://github.com/codefresh-io/cronus/blob/master/docs/expression.md) to learn about supported `cron` expression format and aliases.
+Visit [this page](https://github.com/codefresh-io/cronus/blob/master/docs/expression.md) to learn about the supported `cron` expression format and aliases.

 #### Setup pipeline trigger